Data handling with Pandas![link image 69](/icons/link.svg)

 array([[1.0, 4.0, 5.0, False],[2.0, 5.0, 7.0, False],[3.0, 6.0, 9.0, True]], dtype=object)

-This example is not the most suitable, as it mixes numbers with booleans, and as we already explained in the previous post Matrix Calculation with NumPy, all elements of an ndarray
+This example is not the most appropriate, as it mixes numbers with booleans, and as we explained in the previous post Matrix Calculus with NumPy, all elements of an ndarray

 must be of the same type.